rum1887/sre_practice_playbook/README.md

 - terraform apply
 - terraform destroy
 - terraform import (to import statefile config for a resource manually created on a cloud provider (code must be written first before import))
-- terraform workspace -h (terraform workspace new dev; terraform workdpace select dev;)
+- terraform workspace -h (terraform workspace new dev; terraform workspace select dev;) (to manage multiple env with singlew terraform project multiple statefiles for each env)
 - Creating Terraform modules

 # CI/CD